King Charles III and his siblings escort queen's coffin - NewsBreak

 King Charles III and his siblings escort queen's coffin

-EDINBURGH, Scotland — (AP) — As Queen Elizabeth II's four children walked silently behind, a hearse carried her flag-draped coffin along a crowd-lined street in the Scottish capital Monday to a cathedral, where a service of thanksgiving hailed the late monarch as a "constant in all of our lives for over 70 years."
+EDINBURGH, Scotland — (AP) — As Queen Elizabeth II's four children walked silently behind, a hearse carried her flag-draped coffin along a crowd-lined street in the Scottish capital on a solemn journey to a cathedral for a service of thanksgiving for her 70-year reign.

-Four days after the 96-year-old queen died at her beloved Balmoral Castle in the Scottish Highlands, a military bagpiper played as her oak coffin, draped in the royal standard, was borne from the Palace of Holyroodhouse in Edinburgh under late-summer sunshine.
+Four days after the 96-year-old monarch died at her beloved Balmoral Castle in the Scottish Highlands, a military bagpiper played as her oak coffin, draped in the royal standard, was borne from the Palace of Holyroodhouse in Edinburgh and placed in a hearse.

 King Charles III, dressed in army uniform, and Princess Anne, Prince Andrew and Prince Edward walked behind as the hearse traveled to St. Giles’ Cathedral, flanked by a bearer party of the Royal Regiment of Scotland and a detachment of The King’s Body Guard in Scotland, the Royal Company of Archers.

-Once inside St. Giles, the coffin was placed on a wooden stand an topped with the golden Crown of Scotland, encrusted with 22 gems and 20 precious stones along with freshwater pearls from Scotland’s rivers.
+Once inside St. Giles, the coffin was placed on a wooden stand, and the Duke of Hamilton and Brandon placed the Crown of Scotland on top.
+Even the crown is steeped in history — it was made in 1540 for Scottish King James V from an earlier version that was damaged.
+It is crafted from Scottish gold encrusted with 22 gems and 20 precious stones along with freshwater pearls from Scotland’s rivers.

 “And so we gather to bid Scotland’s farewell to our late monarch, whose life of service to the nation and the world we celebrate.
 And whose love for Scotland was legendary,” said the Rev. Calum MacLeod.

+"I know she was 96, but I just cannot believe the queen’s dead.
+So I think it will be a nice, well, it’s not nice to see (a) funeral, but I think it will be a thing to remember if I see it passing by,” she added.

 One man appeared to shout angrily at the passing hearse, while others called out: “God save the king!”
-But the procession was greeted mostly with a respectful silence under a blue sky flecked with white clouds.
+But the procession was greeted mostly with a respectful silence under blue skies flecked with white clouds.

 Charles, Anne and Edward all wore military uniforms during the procession, but Andrew did not.
 The Royal Navy veteran was stripped of his honorary military titles and was removed as a working royal over his friendship with the notorious U.S. sex offender Jeffrey Epstein.